simpleiot/simpleiot/docs/adr/7-jetstream-store.md

   have 30 nodes, so this is 60 streams to synchronize.
 - Would it make sense to create streams at the device/instance boundaries rather than node boundaries?
+  - this may limit our AuthZ capabilities where we want to give some users access to only part of a cloud instance.
 - How robust is the JetStream store compared to SQLite in events like [power loss](https://www.sqlite.org/transactional.html)?